Eastern copperhead: Reproduction

 Eastern copperheads breed in late summer, but not every year; sometimes, females produce young for several years running, then do not breed at all for a time.
-They give birth to live young, each of which is about 20 cm in total length.
+Mating is sometimes preceded by male combat.
+In male combat, losing experience had a greater effect than SVL in winning access to females.
+Females give birth to live young, each of which is about 20 cm in total length.
 The typical litter size is four to seven, but as few as one, or as many as 20 may be seen.
+Females are capable of storing sperm for up to a year.
 Their size apart, the young are similar to the adults, but lighter in color, and with a yellowish-green-marked tip to the tail, which is used to lure lizards and frogs.

 A. contortrix males have longer tongue tie lengths than females during the breeding season, which may aid in chemoreception of males searching for females.

 Facultative parthenogenesis

 Parthenogenesis is a natural form of reproduction in which growth and development of embryos occur without fertilization.
 A. contortrix can reproduce by facultative parthenogenesis, that is, they are capable of switching from a sexual mode of reproduction to an asexual mode.
 The type of parthenogenesis that likely occurs is automixis with terminal fusion, a process in which two terminal products from the same meiosis fuse to form a diploid zygote.
 This process leads to genome-wide homozygosity, expression of deleterious recessive alleles, and often to developmental failure (inbreeding depression).
 Both captive-born and wild-born A. contortrix snakes appear to be capable of this form of parthenogenesis.